eyezhick/PyAOgmaNeo-docs/docs/api_reference/state_management.md

 - **Implement rotation**: Keep only the N most recent checkpoints to manage storage
 - **Test recovery**: Regularly verify that your checkpoints can be loaded successfully

-## Common Pitfalls

-### State Management Mistakes
-- **Not clearing state between sequences**: Can cause the model to treat separate sequences as continuous
-- **Clearing state during sequences**: Breaks temporal learning within sequences
-- **Ignoring state size**: Can lead to memory issues in large-scale applications

-### Persistence Issues
-- **Saving only weights**: Losing current state when you need it for continuation
-- **Not saving metadata**: Making it hard to track experiments and model versions
-- **Inconsistent saving**: Not saving frequently enough, risking loss of training progress

 ## See Also